Medical Journal Digest

 For most UK NHS doctors, the practical setup is:

 UpToDate (via institutional access): use at the point of care when a patient presents with something you want to check.
 Excellent reference.
-Almost certainly free through your trust.
+Almost certainly free through your trust — check the NHS Knowledge and Library Hub or your local library service.

 The Monday Clinical Brief: use every Monday morning to see what was published last week in your specialty.
 Fifteen minutes.
-Five papers.
+Five journals.
 CPD evidence built in.

 UpToDate keeps you safe when a question arises.
 MCB keeps you current so you know the questions are arising.